dgkf/DataFramesMeta.jl/EXPERIMENTS.md

 ```

 Because `@where` and `@aggregate` remove records, some mechanism of applying
-multiple predicates to different portions of their opertion is needed.
-These
+multiple predicates to different predicated column selections in a single
-use cases are quite fringe but necessary to fully describe complicated
+operation is needed.
+These use cases are quite fringe but necessary to fully
-filtering and aggregation steps.
+describe complicated filtering and aggregation steps.

 #### Predicated `@where`